 - 24 oz cream cheese (3 250g/8oz packages)

 - 1 1/4 cup heavy whipping cream divided

 - Combine melted butter and 1 300 gram package of Oreo cookies (25 cookies) in a food processor.
 Process until smooth and starts to stick together.

 - Press into a 9″ Springform pan and about 1/2″ up the sides.

 - In a medium bowl, combine white chocolate chips and 1/4 cup cream.
 Microwave on high in 20 second intervals, stirring well each time, until melted and smooth.
 Set aside.

 - In a large bowl, beat cream cheese with an electric mixer until smooth.
 Add powdered sugar and melted white chocolate and beat until combined.

 - Add remaining 1 cup cream, and beat on low until incorporated, then beat on high speed until thickened and fluffy (3-4 minutes).
-Don’t stop until you have stiff peaks!
+Don't stop until it has thickened!